Behçet's disease: Epidemiology

 The syndrome is rare in the United States, Africa and South America, but is common in Asia, suggesting a possible cause endemic to those areas.
-A theory suggested that past exposure to lethal infectious agents might have fixed the genetic susceptibility factors to Behçet's disease in those area.
+A theory suggested that past exposure to lethal infectious agents might have fixed the genetic susceptibility factors to Behçet's disease in those areas.
 An estimated 15,000 to 20,000 Americans have been diagnosed with this disease.
 In the UK, it is estimated to have about 1 case for every 100,000 people.

 In an epidemiologic study, 56 percent of patients with Behçet's disease developed ocular involvement at a mean age of 30.
 Ocular involvement was the first manifestation of Behçet's disease in 8.6 percent of patients.
 Ocular Behçet's disease with involvement of the optic nerve is rarely reported.
 Among patients with ocular Behçet's disease funduscopic findings of optic atrophy, and optic disc paleness have been identified with a frequency of 17.9 percent and 7.4 percent, respectively.
 Other fundoscopic findings include vascular sheathing (23.7%), retinal hemorrhage (9%), macular edema (11.3%), branch retinal vein occlusion (5.8%), and retinal edema (6.6%).
 However, optic atrophy was the most significant cause of visual impairment identified in 54 percent of patients with ocular Behçet's disease and permanent visual impairment.